 • The drain line, which may need to be flushed of mold, mildew or clogs.
 Service cost: $75–$250.

-Emergency services are usually more expensive, but worth it to minimize interruptions to your comfort.
+Emergency services are almost always more expensive, but worth it to lower the risk of interruptions to your comfort.
 An average emergency call may be around $315 for night, weekend or holiday visits.

 Common signs you need air conditioning repairs include: